-Many school activities are photographed for publication in a variety of areas including Blue and White, local media, and on the school website and facebook page.
+Many school activities are photographed for publication in a variety of areas including Blue and White, local media and on the School Website.
 The Department of Education requires permission to be given by parents and carers for these to be used in various ways, as a result parents will be asked to provide permission upon enrolment and annually on a specific form.

-Each year a school photography class and individual photos which company is engaged to take can be purchased by parents.
+Each year a school photography company is engaged to take class and individual photos which can be purchased by parents.